Ray Wilson (musician): Genesis

 After extensive sessions in late 1996, Wilson was announced as the new lead singer of Genesis in June 1997.

 Their only album with Wilson, ...Calling All Stations..., was released that September and became a top 10 worldwide hit.
 The album was re-issued in 2007.

 Wilson's vocals brought a darker, smoother, and more atmospheric style than the Collins-era.

 In May 2001, during an interview with Dave Negrin for website WorldofGenesis.com, Wilson said: They basically phoned me up and said, "Ray, we're not continuing."
 I've never really felt that I was out of the band as such; it's just that the band doesn't exist any more (laughs).
 When I heard that, it was just after the Cut tour, about a year and a half ago.
 I've read some articles saying that I was fired and stuff, but to be fair to them, they didn't phone me up and say, "Ray, you're fired.
 We're going to carry on and we're going to get somebody else to sing."
 Or, "We're going to carry on and get Phil back."
 There was never any of that.
 They just said, "We've decided not to continue because the market doesn't want us."
 I think they didn't want to completely close the door to ever doing anything again.

-In a 2007 interview with Anil Prasad for Innerviews, Tony Banks said:
+In a 2007 interview with Anil Prasad for Innerviews, Mike Rutherford said:

 "I think had we done three albums with Ray, the first one would have been viewed as a start, but not a great one.

 Ray did a fantastic job and he often doesn’t get enough credit.
 He was great live and it was a very hard gig.

 However, I just didn’t want to have to keep making albums and touring solidly for the next three or four years."